cjanowski/ragzzy/README.md

-# RagZzy — Retrieval‑Augmented Support Assistant (Employer Showcase)
+# RagZzy — Retrieval‑Augmented Support Assistant

 RagZzy is a modern, retrieval‑augmented support assistant that blends semantic + keyword retrieval, dynamic few‑shot prompting, and a post‑generation validator with an optional single‑revision loop.
 It’s built to demonstrate strong product thinking, pragmatic engineering, and measurable quality.